UbuntuKylin/kylin-user-guide/data/guide/ukui/en_US/index.md

 ![Fig 10 Category Menu](image/10.png)

 ### Application
-Right click an application in the start menu, and the pop up menu as shown below.
+Right click an application in the start menu, and the pop up menu as shown in Fig 11.

 ![Fig 11 Right-click menu of application](image/11.png)